skip to content

 • The core language papers in their chosen language

-• One further specialist paper from either Modern Languages or History
+• One further specified paper from Modern Languages or one History Research Project

 The core language papers offered for the chosen language option will be: